Skip to content

 When necessary, the Graduate Committee of the History Department will rank applications for graduate student travel.
 The Chair will make all final determinations of whether to fund an application and how much is to be awarded.
 All students who receive department funding for conference travel are expected to present their paper at the History Department Conference in the spring.

 To apply, first complete an application for travel funding as outlined on the Graduate School website.
 Then submit a copy of that same application, endorsed by the Chair of your supervisory committee, to the Director of Graduate Studies who will forward it to the Chair of the Department of History.
-Reimbursements are handled by the Administrative Officer, Jessica Brumbaugh.
+Reimbursements are handled by the Associate Director, Jessica Brumbaugh.
 For all reimbursements, students must comply with university policy.
 If you have questions, please contact Jessica directly: jessica.brumbaugh@utah.edu

 Through a generous gift from the Lawrence T. & Janet T. Dee Foundation, the Department of History is able offer financial support for student travel.
 These funds could be used to supplement or cover costs for research related travel, learning abroad, travel for overseas research, or travel to attend a conference.